saniti/RoboWorks/README.md

 - The key name simply maps to a directory location where environment specific baseline content is stored.

 Environment File: `Variables/CW_Environments.robot`

+> The default OOTB should work with the standard Cisco dCloud demonstration environments for CNC 6/7

 ***Credential Example***
 ```json